 When someone is pulled over for suspicion of a DUI, typically the next step is to administer a breath test.
-Many people do not know that they have the right to refuse DUI testing.
-However, there are legal consequences for refusing to test.
+While a person does have the right to refuse this test, there are legal consequences for doing so.
 If an individual does not want to get tested, it is important that they have justifiable reasons to refuse DUI Testing in West Palm Beach.
 The guidance of a capable DUI lawyer can put these reasons into focus, and incorporate them into the defense if necessary.
 If you have been pulled over for suspicion of a DUI, get in touch with an attorney who can make sure that your rights are being protected.

 Consequences for First Time Refusal

 For a first refusal, the license will be suspended for one year.
 If the person is eligible for hardship eligibility hearing, they can do so within the first 10 days and the license will be restricted for a year and not suspended.